Archives: Service

 Supported Cluster Housing provides a transitional housing model for individuals with an intellectual disability grappling with addictions, trauma and/or multiple barriers to independent living.

-Each cluster unit has:
+Each cluster unit offers:

 - staff at the house seven days a week